-H. Invoice Status Reporting
+F. Invoice Status Reporting

-H.1 The Contractor shall utilize the SDDC Invoice Portal to obtain invoice status information including the following status categories:
+- F.1 The Contractor shall utilize the SDDC Invoice Portal to obtain invoice status information including the following status categories:

-- Invoice Received
+- a.
+Invoice Received

-- Invoice Returned
+- b.
+Invoice Returned

-- Invoice Processed for Payment
+- c.
+Invoice Processed for Payment

-- Invoice Paid
+- d.
+Invoice Paid

-H.2 For returned invoices the portal will include both a date and an explanation of why the invoice was returned and for paid invoices the portal will include the date paid, disbursement voucher number and information explaining any applicable short payment of any charges appearing on the invoice.
+- F.2 For returned invoices, the portal will include both a date and an explanation of why the invoice was returned and for paid invoices the portal will include the date paid, disbursement voucher number and information explaining any applicable short payment of any charges appearing on the invoice.